are some answers to questions you may have. If you have other

 We have a high percentage of returning alumni from both categories, and everything else in between;

-It gives us great satisfaction with a seasoned pro in our workshops admires the work of a relative beginner.
+It gives us great satisfaction when a seasoned pro in our workshops admires the work of a relative beginner.

 In addition to all you have learned ...